Updated for the 2017 holiday season!

 Wave hi to Santa and the many bands and floats of the Annual Coronado Christmas Parade.
 Catch a good viewing spot between 8th St. and R.H.
-Dana Place on Friday, December 2 at 6 pm.
+Dana Place on Friday, December 1 at 6 pm.
 Be sure to bring a stuffed animal donation to benefit Rady Children’s Hospital.
 Stores along the route will have treats to make the event a festive holiday.
 Don’t miss the Christmas Tree lighting near the Rotary Plaza at 7 pm when Santa and the mayor flip the switch.

 Outdoor Ice Skating

 While the sun sets over the Pacific Ocean, strap on a pair of ice skates and twirl (or fall) on the ice with sparkling lights from the Hotel del Coronado shining overhead.
 It doesn’t get more beautiful than Skating by the Sea just steps from the sand.
 Other beautiful places to skate outdoors in San Diego include Fantasy on Ice, located at Liberty Station.
 This is ice-skating in an urban environment with the added bonus of proceeds benefitting Rady Children’s Hospital.
 Outlet shoppers can head to Viejas Outlets to bargain shop and then skate in Southern California’s largest outdoor ice-skating rink.